Timur Artemev

-Timur Vladimirovich Artemev (Тиму́р Влади́мирович Арте́мьев; born July 7, 1974) is an international investor and entrepreneur, philanthropist, and public figure, co-founder of the biggest Russian mobile phone retailer Euroset.
+Timur Vladimirovich Artemev (Тиму́р Влади́мирович Арте́мьев; born July 19, 1974) is an international investor and entrepreneur, philanthropist, and public figure, co-founder of the biggest Russian mobile phone retailer Euroset.

-He has been living in the UK since 2009 and is engaged in investment and public activities.
+He has been living in the UK since 2009, and is engaged in investment and public activities.

 Biography

 He was born on July 19, 1974, in Moscow.
-His father is a teacher of the theoretical basics of electrical engineering and his mother is a planning engineer.
+His father is a teacher of the theoretical basics of electrical engineering, and his mother is a planning engineer.
 He graduated from secondary school No. 119 in Moscow.

-Since childhood, he was keen on electronics and sophisticated technology.
-In the last grade of the school, he was engaged in assembling phones with automatic caller's number identification.
+Since his childhood, he was keen on electronics and sophisticated technology.
+In his final grade, he was engaged in assembling phones with automatic caller's number identification.

-In 1991, he entered the Russian Technological University (MIREA), Department of Robotics.
-After studying the first semester, Artemev quits the university and enters the Moscow Independent University of Environmental and Political Sciences (MNEPU), which also quits six months later.
+In 1991, he entered the Russian Technological University's (MIREA) Department of Robotics.
+After studying in the first semester, Artemev decided to quit from the university and entered the Moscow Independent University of Environmental and Political Sciences (MNEPU), which he also decided to quit from six months later.
 Artemev realized that he was not satisfied with the proposed educational system and methods.
-He left his studies and preferred to pursue higher education independently, focusing on the most interesting topics.
-However, in 2003 he graduated from the Law Faculty of the Moscow External University of the Humanities (MEGU).
-In 2004, he entered the Russian State University for the Humanities (RSUH), Faculty of World Economics.
-At that time, Artemev was already a director of Euroset and the management of the company did not allow him to study at full capacity.
-He is forced to stop studying one year after the entrance.
+He left his studies, and preferred to pursue higher education independently, focusing on the most interesting topics.
+However, in 2003, he graduated from the Law Faculty of the Moscow External University of the Humanities (MEGU).
+In 2004, he entered the Russian State University for the Humanities' (RSUH) Faculty of World Economics.
+At that time, Artemev was already a director of Euroset, and the management of the company did not allow him to study at full capacity.
+He was forced to stop studying a year after he entered.